-- 1. The proposed development is located within one of the following areas: - A Regional Centre in accordance with the York Region Official Plan and corresponding local official plan. - An approved Community/Secondary Plan along those segments of Yonge Street, Highway 7 and Davis Drive identified as Regional Corridor in the York Region Official Plan. - An approved Local Centre and/or Local Corridor within the local official plan. - 2.
-The proposed development is a high density residential use and has a minimum building height of four storeys.
-The high density residential component of the development is encouraged to be within a mixed-use building (i.e. commercial on ground floor). - 3.
-The proposed high density residential development is permitted under all applicable Regional Official Plan policies.
-If a local official plan amendment is required, please indicate if the application has been submitted and its status or if it is forthcoming. - 4.
+- 1. The proposed development is considered a grade-related residential use within an approved Lower Tier Official Plan and has a maximum building height of three storeys. - 2.
+The proposed grade-related residential development is permitted under all applicable official plan policies or will require a local official plan amendment.
+If a local official plan amendment is required, please indicate if the application has been submitted and its status or if it is forthcoming. - 3.
 If possible, the local municipality has already assigned or plans to assign the portion of the servicing allocation not covered by the capacity assignment credit to the development or have an agreement in place.

-The local municipality will formally circulate all site plan and/or condominium applications (including a full set of drawings), involving lands subject to this Program to York Region for comments.
-It is to be noted that all developments subject to this Program shall not receive exemption from the plan of condominium approval process and shall require a condominium agreement.
+The local municipality will formally circulate all subdivision and/or site plan applications (including a full set of drawings), involving lands subject to this Program to York Region for comments.
+It is to be noted that all developments subject to this Program shall not receive exemption from the draft plan of subdivision approval process and shall require a subdivision agreement.

-Cover Letter.
+2.0 Cover Letter.